 Throughout our days, as we prepare decadent cups of tea as our “little joys,” we can also pour cups of antioxidants, cancer-fighting agents, and weight loss aids into our system.
-It’s nothing short of miraculous when you consider the multiple health benefits of tea.
+It’s nothing short of miraculous when you consider the multiple natural health benefits of tea.

 This holiday season, as you’re sitting by the fire, reminiscing of auld lang syne, and drawing your loved ones near, consider these best teas for health.
 Within these cups of glory, we can experience rejuvenation, zings of energy, and an entryway to a lifetime of increased health.